-For many, it’s all too easy to get into the habit of putting their own needs last, and they go through life exhausted, unfulfilled and feeling out of control and unhappy.
-If you’re this type of individual, resisting ‘people- pleasing’ is an exercise in discomfort endurance in itself, but it is a particularly worthwhile one!
+For many of us, it’s all too easy to get into the habit of putting our own needs last.
+You go through life exhausted, unfulfilled, feeling out of control and unhappy.
+If you’re this type of individual, resisting ‘people-pleasing’ is an exercise in discomfort endurance in itself, but it is a particularly worthwhile one!
 Make sure to leave space in your time management plan for ‘you time’.
-It might even be a good idea to make a list of conditions you need to keep mentally tough, happy and productive.
+It might even be a good idea to make a list of conditions and boundaries you need in order to keep mentally tough, happy and productive.

 Here’s a personal example:

 – Taking educational opportunities, whether through work or in my own time.
-There is never a time to stop learning and it’s never pointless, silly or too late to achieve qualifications.
-Anyone telling you otherwise is wrong plain and simple.
+There is never a point at which we stop learning and learning is never useless.
+It’s also never too late to achieve learning goals and qualifications.
+Anyone telling you otherwise is wrong, plain and simple.

 Ultimately achieving and maintaining mental resilience is an ongoing process.
 You’ll have good and bad days, you’ll make mistakes.
 Sometimes it will feel impossible.
-But there’s always tomorrow.
-The more you can practice these four top tips the more:
+But there is always tomorrow.
+The more you can practice these four top tips the better:

 – Engaged and positive you will feel about your life and choices

-– You will perform tasks up to 25% better
+– You will perform tasks- with up to 25% improvement

 – You’ll be able to handle stress more effectively

-By completing a qualification with Empower- Be The Change you will have the opportunity to learn in more detail about mental resilience, discover how resilient you are and learn how to apply useful techniques to day to day life from working successfully in a team to taking a leadership role.
-Follow the link to discover how you can get involved:
+By completing a qualification with Empower- Be The Change you will have the opportunity to learn in more detail about mental toughness, discover how resilient you are, and learn how to apply useful techniques to day-to-day life from working successfully in a team to taking a leadership role.